vecna/sniffjoke/README.md

     make install

 and you could check the exactly installed file by

     cat install_manifest.txt

-# Required setup, for configure your network capabilities
+# Suggested setup, for configure your network capabilities
     sniffjoke-autotest -l name_of_your_location -d /usr/local/var/sniffjoke -n 2

-since you have runned the "autotest" in this network location (office, home, lab, etc...) you will invoke sniffjoke with
+since you have runned the "autotest" in this network location (office, home, lab, etc...) you will invoke sniffjoke with:

     sniffjoke --location name_of_your_location
     sniffjokectl --stat
     sniffjokectl --start